Surviving Hurricane Florence

 But that's all part of living on the coast.
 I knew that when I moved to the coast five years ago.
 So, all in all we are just blessed to be safe and with those that love us back in Tennessee.

-But for those returning as well as those that never left, I think the greatest strain may be yet to come.
+But for those returning as well as those who never left, I think the greatest strain may be yet to come.

 The financial strain will be tough as well.
 And, tricky.
-Filing insurance claims, coming up with co-pays, and paying for repairs out-of-pocket will all weigh heavy not only on folks from Wilmington, but all those effected beyond my new home town.
+Filing insurance claims, coming up with co-pays, and paying for repairs out-of-pocket will all weigh heavy not only on folks from Wilmington but all those affected beyond my new hometown.

 Today's blog is rare, in that my thoughts are more spiritual than anything else.
 I haven't had any financial hurricane training to cope with all of these unplanned events, but I can offer some light in regards as to how I believe God can help.